-William L. Walsh (Liam) participates in all aspects of the firm’s personal injury practice, focusing on premises liability, medical malpractice, defective product claims and construction site cases.
-Liam brings a fresh approach to each case, working closely with clients to achieve results on their terms.
-Before joining as an associate in 2018, Liam worked for the firm full time while in law school.
-His years of experience have helped to cultivate an understanding of meticulous case management and the litigation process.
+Since 2018, William L. Walsh (Liam) has litigated cases in all areas of the firm’s personal injury practice, focusing on premises liability, medical malpractice, defective product claims and construction site cases.
+Liam brings a fresh approach to each case, working closely with all of his clients to achieve results on their terms.
+Before joining as an associate, Liam worked for the firm full time for several years, including while he attended law school.
+His years of experience have helped to cultivate a deep understanding of meticulous case management and the litigation process.

 Liam is an active member of the member of the bar and is engaged with a number of civic and legal organizations.
-He currently serves on the Massachusetts Bar Association Young Lawyers Division Board of Directors and is a member of the Emerging Leaders Board at the Boston Health Care for the Homeless Program.
+In 2023, he was appointed for a second term on the Massachusetts Bar Association Young Lawyers Division Board of Directors and is currently a member of the Emerging Leaders Board at the Boston Health Care for the Homeless Program.

 Union ironworker requires back surgery after elevator mechanic suddenly stops elevator

 Pre-trial settlement for union ironworker foreman who suffered debilitating back injuries when the construction elevator he was riding in came to a slamming stop when an elevator mechanic attempted to override the elevator’s electronic safety system without realizing that the elevator was in operation.
 The foreman was working at the Lowell Justice Center construction project at the time and was rendered totally disabled as a result of his injuries.